aukletio/Auklet-Client-C/README.md

 - Ubuntu 16.04
 - Yocto 2.2-r2

-Auklet has also been validated for the following CPU architectures:
+Validated CPU architectures:

+- x86-64
 - ARM7
 - ARM64
 - MIPS
-- x86-64

 Lastly, don't forget to ensure that your device is connected to the Internet.